Doenet/DoenetTools/README.md

 - Install MySQL.
 You can probably also use MariaDB, but we have not tested that.
   - We use MySQL 7.7.26 in Docker.
 - Have your server serve from `/path/to/DoenetCourse/dist_local/`.
+  - Use port 3000.
 - Initialize your MySQL database with `/path/to/DoenetCourse/docker/volumes/db_init/db_template.sql`.
+  - Use the default port.
+(3306)
+- Run Webpack.
+Or don't.
-- Use `npm run start:webpack` to run webpack on your normal namespace (not Docker).
+  - Use `$ npm run webpack` to run Webpack on your normal namespace (not Docker).
+OR
+  - Use `$ npm run docker:webpack` to run Webpack in Docker.

 Notes: